excellent-react/form/README.md

   aInput: "value"
 }
 ```
+Create `ref` on `<form>`.
+The value returned from the **`useForm`** hook is passed to the form `ref`.

-Just by assigning `ref` returning from **`useForm`** hook to the `form` component's ref, it delivers values of all fields identified by the their **name** on submit form, which can be capture by giving callback function to `onSubmit` config.
+This hook provides all the values of form fields with their names to the form.
+These values can be captured by a callback function on `onSubmit`.

 # **👣 Smaller footprint**

-Compare to other popular react form libraries it has Smaller footprint in terms of integration in JSX code.
-In addition, it doesn't required extra implementation for custom react components that compiles to basic form element.
+Compared to other popular react form libraries it has a smaller footprint in terms of integration in JSX code.
+Besides, it doesn't require extra implementation for custom react components that compile to a basic form element.

 * **Formik**